slevvvvin/Selenium_test/README.md

 $ pip3 install selenium

 ### Install CHROMEDRIVER and set executable in system path
-You can use IE, Firefox, etc webdrivers
+You can use IE, Firefox, etc webdrivers.

 # Download the CHROMEDRIVER that is compatible with your version of Chrome at the link below
 https://chromedriver.chromium.org/downloads